-How the Frys Escaped Homelessness in Reno
+How the Frys Escaped Homelessness

-By Neil Healy
+By: Neil Healy

 From the outside, the Economy Inn on East 4th Street doesn’t look like much.
 But for its manager, John Fry, and his wife, Laura, it’s a representation of how far they’ve come.

 In 2016, the Frys got off the bus to Reno from San Rosa, California, with the promise of work and housing.
-One final call on a dried-up prepaid phone revealed those promises fell through, leaving the Frys in an unfamiliar city with nowhere to go.
+One final call on a dried up prepaid phone revealed those promises fell through, leaving the Frys in an unfamiliar city with nowhere to go.

 “It’s like, ‘what do you do now?’”
 John said.
 “We’re in a strange city.
 We came here to visit during our good times, but we had no idea [about the city] … We were shocked and confused and did not know what to do.”

 Many of the first days were spent looking for food and a safe place to sleep.
 They both learned from other homeless people where they could find food and where the other homeless can sleep while avoiding harassment from police.
 John would spend nights awake protecting Laura, only succumbing to the urge to rest every two or three days.
-The worries only piled on with the concern about Laura’s mental health.
+The worries only piled on with the concern of Laura’s mental health.

 Laura’s panic disorder manifested itself by developing crippling separation anxiety with John.
 It was so severe that John was unable to look for work, fearing for Laura’s safety.
 Getting medication was a constant struggle as well, with many places refusing service or giving short-term prescriptions.
 The result was the Frys were forced to wander from place to place, finding sleep and shelter wherever they could.

 Almost two years later, the Frys have come a long way, with John managing the motel and Laura being able to combat her mental health battles.
-Both believe what turned their prospects around was a visit to the Community Health Alliance, where they went in search of medicine for Laura.
+Both believe what turned their prospects around was a visit to the Community Health Alliance (CHA), where they went in search of medicine for Laura.

 After cleaning rooms for the landlord of their first housing complex, John was offered the post of manager of the Economy Inn, where they also live on-site.
 Despite the difficulties of the job, the Frys are mindful of how far they’ve come, citing CHA’s involvement as the turning point in their fight for survival.